 In terms of imaging assessments, the fundus photographs, OCT scans, and fluorescein angiography of patients in the experimental group showed a significant reduction in macular thickness after using the DNN-assisted treatment plan.
-Specifically, the central macular thickness (CMT) in the experimental group decreased by 15.3% (P < 0.001) three months after treatment, while the control group only showed a 6.4% reduction (P < 0.05).
-OCT revealed that the improvement in the macular area and retinal nerve fiber layer thickness in the experimental group was significantly better than in the control group. table 2 presents the OCT macular thickness and optic nerve head thickness before and after treatment.
+Specifically, the central macular thickness (CMT) in the experimental group decreased by 15.3% (P<0.001) three months after treatment, while the control group only showed a 6.4% reduction (P<0.05).
+OCT revealed that the improvement in the macular area and retinal nerve fiber layer thickness in the experimental group. table 2 presents the OCT macular thickness and optic nerve head thickness before and after treatment.